 Italian Lakes road trip?
 But don’t people visit the lakes to stay at grand hotels and stroll luxuriant gardens and cruise around on glam speedboats?
 They do.
 But if you like to drive, one of the most fun things to do is circumnavigate the lakes by car.
 Like driving Mallorca, the majestic mountains and magical lakes make a road trip a real delight.

 Italian Lakes Road Trip – Circumnavigating Northern Italy’s Lakes

 The Northern Italians love the Lakes and often head here from Milan or Turin for the weekend, but a week to ten days is a more realistic time for you to get a decent taste of the region if you’re doing an Italian Lakes road trip.

 Twisty narrow roads run along the shores and while distances don’t seem great on the map, driving can be slow going, especially in summer when traffic can be bumper-to-bumper and every cyclist in Italy is Lycra-clad and on two wheels.

 Never doubt that the roads here are tricky – in 2008 a stunt driver delivering an Aston Martin DBS to a James Bond film set managed to take the rare vehicle for a dip!
 So if you’re not used to snaking your way around continuous turns, it’s better to take your time.

 Our Italian Lakes Road Trip Route

-The best approach is to pick up a rental car from Milan airport, and head for the westernmost lago, Lake Maggiore and its tiny neighbour, Lake Orta, spend time exploring both lakes, then drive eastward, spending a day or two exploring each lake, and finishing at Lake Garda and Lake Iseo, where you can finish your road trip.
+The best approach is to book a rental car from Milan airport, and head for the westernmost lago, Lake Maggiore and its tiny neighbour, Lake Orta, spend time exploring both lakes, then drive eastward, spending a day or two exploring each lake, and finishing at Lake Garda and Lake Iseo, where you can finish your road trip.

 How Long Do You Need for an Italian Lakes Road Trip?